tarwn/lessthandot-hugo/blogs/content/posts/2011-01-31-backup-file-contents-with-ssis.md

 Set the Lookup Transformation as follows:

   1. In the Lookup Transformation Editor
-      1. Set the “Specify how to handle rows with no matching entries” to “Redirect rows to error output”
+      1. Set the "Specify how to handle rows with no matching entries" to "Redirect rows to error output"
       2. In Connection, select your connection manager and select the table dbo.SystemConfigMaster
       3. In Columns, map ConfigPath to ConfigPath and check ConfigID and CreateDate.
       4. Save the editor settings